ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 Jump to a section:

-1. Location: where you want to live matters—a lot.
-Affordability varies based on your state (interest rates) and even your county (property taxes).
+Where you want to live changes the math a lot.
+Affordability varies based on your state, which affects interest rates, and even your county, which dictates property taxes.

-2. What is your annual household income before taxes?
-If buying with a partner, include them.
-Deduct your mortgage interest and local property taxes to save money at tax time (especially when interest is high in the early years).
+Look at your income before taxes.
+If you're buying with a partner, include them too.
+You should also remember that deducting mortgage interest and local property taxes can help save money at tax time, especially in the early years when interest is high.

-3. How much of a down payment can you afford?
-Lenders prefer a 20% down payment, but it is possible to put less down.
-However, remember that means you’ll likely have to pay private mortgage insurance (PMI) to cover the added risk to the banks.
+Lenders generally prefer a 20% down payment.
+It is possible to put less down, but remember that usually means you'll have to pay private mortgage insurance (PMI) to cover the added risk to the banks.

-4. How much are your monthly expenses? besides housing and everyday necessities like food?
-Include your minimum expenses for credit cards, car payments, student loans, child care, or alimony.
-Lenders have some leeway on how they factor in your total debt payments—depending on your credit score and payment history—but it’s best to consider realistic numbers here, not low-ball estimates that could put you in a financial bind down the line.
+We're talking about more than just housing and food.
+You need to include minimum expenses for credit cards, car payments, student loans, child care, or alimony.
+Lenders have some leeway on how they factor in total debt payments depending on your credit score, but it's best to use realistic numbers so you don't put yourself in a bind later.

-5. What’s your credit score?
-A higher credit score gives you a better chance for a lower loan interest rate – which could save you thousands of dollars over time.
+A higher credit score gives you a better chance for a lower loan interest rate.
+Over time, that lower rate could save you thousands of dollars.

 Follow the 28/36 rule

-A common financial planning rule of thumb suggests spending less than 28% of your gross monthly income on housing expenses and less than 36% on total monthly debt (including housing expenses).
-Known as the 28/36 rule, this crucial guideline should be considered when searching for a mortgage.
+To avoid becoming "house poor," you can use a common financial planning rule of thumb known as the 28/36 rule.
+This guideline suggests you should spend less than 28% of your gross monthly income on housing expenses and less than 36% on total monthly debt, which includes your housing expenses.

-While stretching your budget to secure that dream home may be tempting, getting in over your head with high monthly bills can quickly become stressful.
+Following this rule helps you avoid taking on more monthly debt than you can handle.
+While it's tempting to stretch your budget to secure a dream home, getting in over your head with high monthly bills can quickly become stressful.

+If you stretch your monthly income to the point where you barely have enough left after making your mortgage payment, you'll likely struggle to cover other expenses.
 For example, suppose you can afford a payment of $3,500, but that only leaves you an extra $350 at the end of the month.
-In this case, you are probably stretching yourself too thin.
-Instead, factor in your myriad other financial responsibilities—they’re just as important as your mortgage payment.
+In this case, you're probably stretching yourself too thin.
+You need to factor in your myriad other financial responsibilities because they are just as important as your mortgage payment.

 For example, let's say you want to purchase a house worth $500,000.
 If we round off the current 30-year fixed rate to 7%, you'd be looking at a monthly payment of about $3,300.
 However, if interest rates drop to 5.5% in a year, your monthly loan payment would drop to roughly $2,800.

-That’s an extra $500 a month, an additional $6,000 a year, and $180,000 more over the life of the loan to go toward other important things like saving for retirement or a child’s education.
+That difference is an extra $500 a month, an additional $6,000 a year, and $180,000 more over the life of the loan.
+That is money that could go toward other important things like saving for retirement or a child's education.

-For example, lenders prefer DTI ratios below 43 percent for conventional loans.
-However, in some instances, the cutoff may be as high as 50%.
-So it goes without saying that reducing your DTI before applying for a mortgage is a good idea.
-To do this, pay off any recurring monthly debts such as credit cards, student loans, and car payments.
+Lenders prefer DTI ratios below 43 percent for conventional loans.
+In some instances, the cutoff may be as high as 50%, but it goes without saying that reducing your DTI before applying is a good idea.
+You can do this by paying off recurring monthly debts like credit cards or student loans.

 FAQs